 7. Howard CS0014 Citrus Shield Premium Neutral Paste Wax

-Howard CS0014 Neutral Paste Wax is a premium polish—an excellent clear finish option for your cedar wood.
-It highlights the natural beauty of your new cedar furniture, but we highly recommend this wax for antique furniture as it can restore the natural beauty of the wood.
+I’ve got a soft spot for Howard CS0014 Neutral Paste Wax.
+It’s a premium polish—an excellent clear finish option for your cedar wood.
+It highlights the natural beauty of your new cedar furniture, but I highly recommend this wax for antique furniture as it can restore the natural beauty of the wood.

 You can also use it on marble, metal, concrete, and other painted surfaces.
 Just wipe it on the surface, and it can surely bring back its beautiful color and shine.
-What we like the most about this is its pleasant scent, so you can use it indoors without worrying about the strong odor.
+Plus, it’s got this citrus scent that’s easy on the nose.
+So go ahead, use it indoors; your nostrils will thank you.

 Can You Clear Coat Cedar?